Oven Baked Buffalo Wings

-These Oven Baked Buffalo Wings are really flavorful with a little heat.
+My sauce for these Oven Baked Buffalo Wings is really flavorful with a little heat.

-I like to prepare these in a cast iron skillet because I can quickly brown the wings on the stove and then pop them in the oven without dirtying up another pan.
+I like to cook the chicken wings in a cast iron skillet because I can quickly brown them on the stove and then pop them in the oven without dirtying up another pan.
 (Always a plus.)